Cllr Davy (centre) with Captain Tillard (right) and Captain Forster (left) in Chailey.

-Lewes District Council's Armed Forces Champion, Councillor Sharon Davy, has laid a poppy wreath at Chailey Memorial to remember those who have served and died in the line of duty.
+Lewes District Council's Armed Forces Champion, Councillor Sharon Davy, joined the Lewes Remembrance Day service on Sunday to honour those who have served and died in the line of duty.

 Services were back to normal this year following cancellations due to Covid-19 in 2020.